-Would you have believed the Great Moon Hoax? | EarthSky.org
+The Great Moon Hoax of 1835: Would you have believed it?

-August 25, 1835.
 On this date, a New York newspaper, The Sun, published the first article in what’s come to be called The Great Moon Hoax.
 It was a series of six articles alleging the discovery of life on the moon – including bat-men and unicorns – supposedly made by famous astronomer Sir John Herschel while on a trip to the Cape of Good Hope in South Africa.
-Richard Adams Locke, a reporter for The Sun, is said to have written the article, although he never publicly admitted it.
+Richard Adams Locke, a reporter for The Sun, supposedly wrote the article, although he never publicly admitted it.

 According to the articles, a Dr. Andrew Grant, Herschel’s (fictitious) companion, was the author.
 The articles also referred to the Edinburgh Journal of Science, which had been out of commission for some years.
 Yet, for most readers, the author and the source made the articles seem credible.